2 minute read

 sudo systemctl show --property=Environment docker

-Docker with cuda
+Using Docker with CUDA

 distribution=$(. /etc/os-release;echo $ID$VERSION_ID)